alexcusack/scw-sample/README.md

 ### Dev notes

-The app relies on only the Coinbase Wallet SDK (no wagmi, viem, web3, or ether.js etc.)
+The app relies on only the Coinbase Wallet SDK (no wagmi, viem, web3, or ether.js etc.).
-There's are no backend components and it lives entirely on github pages.
+There's are no backend components and it lives entirely on Github pages.

 Serverless payment processing demonstrates the permissionless nature of blockchains as a public good.